AND101-41/Wellness-Warden/project_spec.md

 1. [X] User can log food items they consume. - Willy & Ray
 2. [X] User can retrieve nutritional information of logged food items. - Willy & Ray
 3. [X] User can view their daily intake of calories, carbs, proteins, and other nutrients. - Ray
-4. [] User can compare their daily intake with recommended dietary values.
+4. [X] User can compare their daily intake with recommended dietary values. - Heet and Abdinahmen
 5. [] User can set dietary goals.